ainefernandez/F1Strategy/README.md

 Welcome to the repo for my undergraduate thesis in Data Science — a deep dive into Formula 1 race strategies using Generalized Linear Models (GLMs) and Decision Trees.

-📘 If you speak Spanish, you can check out my full thesis here: [Tesis](Tesis.pdf)
+📘 If you speak Spanish, you can check out my full thesis here: [Más allá de la recta: estrategias de Fórmula 1 con modelos lineales generalizados y árboles de decisión](Tesis.pdf)

 Otherwise, stick around!
 This README will walk you through all the details of the project.